GNOME/gimp-help/documentation-guidelines.md

   inside a sentence.
 - Do not add a space before a ':' or other punctuation.
 - Use American English spelling.
+- Titles and Headings should use "Title-style Capitalization" rules, i.e. capitalize major words and the first and last word of the title or heading.
+- Do not put a period at the end of a Title or Heading.
 - Documentation does not need to reference back to anything before the current main version (currently 2.10).
 So, things like "Since GIMP 2.6 you can do ..." should be changed to not mention the GIMP version.
 Changes in a minor version